-Permit Authority - The relevant highway authority etc. which has prepared a scheme under section 33(1) or (2) of the Traffic Management Act 2004.
+Permit Authority - A local authority or other "street authority" which has been given approval by the Secretary of State to operate a permit scheme on all or some of its road network.
+See Chapter 7.
+The relevant highway authority etc. which has prepared a scheme under section 33(1) or (2) of the Traffic Management Act 2004.